Heinrich Andergassen: Career

-Andergassen was educated as a machinist at Swarowski in Wattens.
-In 1929 he voluntarily joined the Army and has been trained at Viennese Arsenal.
-In 1937 he was appointed Gendarm.
-After Anschluss he got NSDAP member, and became active with Gestapo.
-At German occupation of Czechoslovakian Sudetenland in October 1938 he served in a 100-strong police unit.
-Then he started career as a Gestapo officer in Innsbruck.
+Andergassen was born on 30 July 1908 in Hall, Tyrol, Austria-Hungary.
+He was educated as a machinist at Swarowski in Wattens.
+In 1929, he voluntarily joined the Army and was trained at Viennese Arsenal.
+In 1937, he was appointed Gendarm.
+After Anschluss he got NSDAP membership, and became active with Gestapo.
+During the German occupation of Czechoslovak Sudetenland in October 1938 he served in a 100-strong police unit.
+Then he started his career as a Gestapo officer in Innsbruck.
 Andergassen was later sent to Italy, where he served as an SD officer in Merano.
-On the night of 15 September 1946, he led raids which resulted in the arrests of 25 Jews living in Merano.
+On the night of 15 September 1943, he led raids which resulted in the arrests of 25 Jews living in Merano.
 The Jews were locked in a basement and deported the next morning.
-They were taken by truck to Reichenau concentration camp in Austria.
-The 25 Jews stayed there for about six months, during which four of them died.
-At the beginning of March 1944, the rest were deported to Auschwitz concentration camp.
+They were taken by truck to Reichenau concentration camp in Austria and later to Auschwitz concentration camp.
 Only one of the Jews abducted, Valeska von Hoffmann, survived the Holocaust.

 Manlio Longon

 On 15 December 1944, the SS captured Manlio Longon Comitato di Liberazione Nazionale leader of the Italian Resistance Alto Adige.
-On order of August Schiffer, Longon was tortured and hanged by Andergassen and Storz at Army Corps Bolzano on Jan.
-1, 1945.
+On the order of August Schiffer, Longon was tortured and hanged by Andergassen and Storz at Army Corps Bolzano on 1 January 1945.

 Roderick Stephen Hall

-On 26 January 1945 the OSS Captain Roderick Stephen Hall, who had been active in occupied Italy for some months was captured by the SS in Cortina d’Ampezzo and forced to Gestapo Bolzano/Bozen.
-On 19 February 1945 Roderick Stephen Hall was tortured and killed by Andergassen and SS-Oberscharführer Albert Storz on orders of SS-Sturmbannführer August Schiffer.
+On 26 January 1945 the OSS Captain Roderick Stephen Hall, who had been active in occupied Italy for some months was captured by the SS in Cortina d'Ampezzo and forced to Gestapo Bolzano/Bozen.
+On 19 February 1945, Roderick Stephen Hall was tortured and killed by Andergassen and SS-Oberscharführer Albert Storz on orders of SS-Sturmbannführer August Schiffer, at the Bolzano Transit Camp.

 Arrest, trial, and execution

-On 30 April 1945 Andergassen, together with Schiffer and Storz as a driver, fled from the approaching American armed forces in a black Mercedes to Brennero.
-May 8 he was captured by the 206th Counterintelligence Corp outside Innsbruck Schiffer, Storz and him were accused as war criminals.
-Also charged was Gestapo officer Hans Butz.
-During their trial, held by the U.S. military in Naples, Andergassen made voluntarily declaration that homicide of Roderick Hall was approved by highest Nazi authorities.
-On 16 January 1946, Andergassen, Schiffer, and Storz were sentenced to death by hanging for the torture and killings of Roderick Stephen Hall, four other American and two British soldiers.
-Butz received a life sentence due to his more limited involvement and his lack of participation in any other murders.
+On 30 April 1945, Andergassen, together with Schiffer and Storz as a driver, fled from the approaching American armed forces in a black Mercedes to Brennero.
+On 8 May, he was captured by the 206th Counterintelligence Corp outside Innsbruck Schiffer, Storz, and he were accused as war criminals, along with Gestapo officer Hans Butz.
+During their trial, held by the U.S. military in Naples, Andergassen made a voluntary declaration that the execution of Roderick Hall was approved by higher Nazi authorities.
+On 16 January 1946, Andergassen, Schiffer, and Storz were sentenced to death by hanging for the torture and killings of Roderick Stephen Hall, four other Americans and two British soldiers.
+Butz received a life sentence due to his limited involvement and his lack of participation in any other murders.
 On 26 July 1946, Andergassen, Schiffer, and Storz were all hanged at a military stockade in Livorno.